* July exports up 13.4 pct vs f'cast +13.6 pct

 * Exports to Asia up 14.8 pct yr/yr

-* Imports up 16.3 pct, underpin solid domestic demand (Adds PMI, analyst quote)
+* Imports up 16.3 pct, underpin solid domestic demand (Adds analyst quote, detail)

-TOKYO, Aug 17 (Reuters) - Japan's exports rose for an eighth straight month in July on robust shipments to the United States and a boost from a weak yen, suggesting the economy is carrying strong momentum through to the second half of the year.
+TOKYO, Aug 17 (Reuters) - Japan's exports rose for an eighth straight month in July on robust shipments to the United States and a boost from a weak yen, a sign overseas demand rebounded from a lull in the previous quarter to underpin a steady economic recovery.

 The data underscores the Bank of Japan's view the world's third-largest economy is showing increasing signs of strength as private consumption adds momentum to an export-led recovery.